MercyWangondu/Multimedialab1/README.md

 ---

 ## Project Overview
-This project is a visually appealing HTML & CSS webpage for Strathmore University, created as part of a lab activity.
+This project is a visually appealing HTML & CSS webpage for Strathmore University, created as Multimedia Lab 1 activity.
 The page showcases the university's vision, mission, schools, achievements, ongoing projects, and contact information, following the provided requirements.

 ---